 For ticketing enquiries please contact your ticket seller, contact details can be found on our information page.
-Our main ticket seller are Ticketmaster and SEE Tickets.
-Their customer service teams can be contacted on the numbers below:
+Our main ticket sellers are Ticketmaster and SEE Tickets.
+Their accessible customer service teams can be contacted as below:

 You can contact the Neighbourhood weekender team by emailing [email protected]

-We would suggest taking public transport where possible.
-There are trains frequently to Warrington Central and Warrington Bank Quay and public buses running to the festival site frequently.
+PUBLIC TRANSPORT We would suggest taking public transport where possible.
+There are trains that frequently to Warrington Central and Warrington Bank Quay and public buses running to the festival site frequently.

 Once inside the festival the ground is grass and can get muddy, dependant on the weather, although it is generally flat.

-Across the festival site there are a number of accessible toilets, these are for use by those who have accessibility requirements as a priority however these are not locked or for exclusive use.
+Across the festival site there are several accessible toilets, these are for use by those who have accessibility requirements as a priority however these are not locked or for exclusive use.
 The toilets will be patrolled by our security team who you will be able to recognise in a high visibility jacket / tabard.

-There are a number of first aid tents located on the site which are open during all times of the event and available to all.
+There are several first aid tents located on the site which are open during all times of the event and available to all.
 These are run and managed by St Johns Ambulance.
 In addition, we have a welfare area which is available to all attendees and managed by Festival Welfare.